Form

 Brahim

-quote When I teach the difference between too and enough, I take a cup and fill it with water until it overflows: students cry out: 'It's too much!'
+When I teach the difference between too and enough, I take a cup and fill it with water until it overflows: students cry out: 'It's too much!'
 I then take another cup and will ask students to tell me when I fill the cup until I have enough: They tell me: 'Enough!'
 Then I ask the students to give me more examples of too and enough.
 It works with young children (who need visuals) as well as with students around 18!

 Monique

-quote I usually ask a student to stand up and try to reach the ceiling.
+I usually ask a student to stand up and try to reach the ceiling.
 After the others see that it not possible, I ask why he cant do it.
 If they don't give the answer I want, I say that the student isn't tall enough and then that he is too short to do it.

 Thiby